uclaacm/hackschool-f18/session-1-intro-to-frontend/README.md

 	color: purple;
 }
 ```
+Notice that in CSS, ids begin with a `#` and classes begin with a `.`.
+Also notice that the style for the id overrides the style for the class.
+This is part of the "cascading" nature of "cascading style sheets".
 The difference between a class and an id is that an id should identify just a single element.

 ![Id](images/id.png)

 Next up is a cool animation thing and more fonts because the default ones are boring.
 (And here at Hackschool, we like to keep things fun and fresh!)